 - A feeling of fullness (fewer cravings)

-However, there are large personal differences in how people react to a keto diet, and some experience almost the opposite reaction.
-I recommend that you try following a keto diet for a while (at least 2-3 weeks as the beginning is always hard) to see how it works for you.
+If your doctor approves, try following a keto diet for a while (at least two to three weeks, as the beginning is always hard) to see how it works for you.

 My issue with Keto, I only have 1 Kidney, so I need to be careful with the protein, don’t tell me to eat more vegetables, because I only have 2 teeth and it’s hard to eat crispy veg and crunchy fruit like this!
 So I have asked everyone, no one can give me an idea of what to do, can you!
 One Kudney, 2 Teeth a diabetic, high b p , cholesterol and overweight!
 Plus COPD, so telling me to exercise isn’t a good thing right now!